Employment Practices of Multinationals in Organizational Context

 Report by Dana B. Minbaeva, CBS & Steen E. Navrbjerg, FAOS

-Growing globalization is a challenge for managers as well as employees in MNCs.
-The analysis of their behavior is critical for our understanding of the dynamics of management, business and Industrial Relations in Denmark.
+Growing globalisation is a challenge for managers as well as employees in MNCs.
+The analysis of their behaviour is critical for our understanding of the dynamics of management, business and Industrial Relations in Denmark.

-Despite this increase in the prevalence of MNCs in the Danish economy, there is no definitive picture of the ways in which MNCs in Denmark organize and manage their employees.
-Furthermore, a general understanding of how employment practices are influenced by the organizational forms developed by international firms as they struggle to respond to the imperatives of globalization is lacking.
-Knowledge of how employment practices vary according to key variables, such as organizational structure, nationality of ownership, sector and size, is patchy at best.
-Our understanding of the patterns of transnational diffusion of employment practice among MNCs with different organizational characteristics is also limited.
+Despite this increase in the prevalence of MNCs in the Danish economy, there is no definitive picture of the ways in which MNCs in Denmark organise and manage their employees.
+Furthermore, a general understanding of how employment practices are influenced by the organisational forms developed by international firms as they struggle to respond to the imperatives of globalisation is lacking.
+Knowledge of how employment practices vary according to key variables, such as organisational structure, nationality of ownership, sector and size, is patchy at best.
+Our understanding of the patterns of transnational diffusion of employment practice among MNCs with different organisational characteristics is also limited.

 - Performance management and reward systems,